Poppy Seed Chicken is a classic, creamy and easy chicken casserole recipe topped with buttery Ritz crackers and poppy seeds!

 - Garlic Powder

-What Other Seasonings Would Be Good in Poppy Seed Chicken?
+What Other Seasonings Work In Poppy Seed Chicken?

 This basic dish just screams for adaptations.
 Chicken breasts are chopped up and mixed in with cream of chicken soup and sour cream topped with crushed seasoned Ritz crackers.
 Like i said above, I added some simple flavors, but that’s just the beginning.
 Here are some other easy spices that would work: